 In the FGD, 16 students were invited to public places, and the researchers conducted the discussion.
 This study is based on a cross-sectional survey, which is appropriate for searching the opinion of the target population about any given topic.
 The target population comprises university students.
 The sample for this study consists of 200 conveniently selected students (the incomplete ones were excluded to make the research work more authentic) from 10 different universities.
 Sekaran (2003) stated that samples of sizes between 30 and 500 are appropriate for most research.
-When the sampling frame is unknown and unfamiliar, then the convenience sampling technique is an appropriate technique used to select the samples are chosen just because they are readily available to the researcher (Petzer & De Meyer, 2011).
+When the sampling frame is unknown and unfamiliar, then the convenience sampling technique is an appropriate technique used to select the sampling units.
+When using a convenience sampling technique, the samples are chosen just because they are readily available to the researcher (Petzer & De Meyer, 2011).